riverDeer12/riverDeer12/README.md

 ## About Me

-- 🔭 I’m currently working on b2b-frontend.
+- 🔭 I’m currently working on gym-manager.
 - 🌱 I’m constantly learning and exploring new technologies.
 - 📫 How to reach me: info@rdd.software